JCalderan/xebicon2019-spinnaker-handson/part2/exercise4/README.md

 ## Built-in deployment strategies
 Spinnaker provides a set of built-in deployment strategies, such as Highlander, Red/Black or Canary.
-These strategies implementations are tightly coupled with the Cloud Provider in use (here: Kubernetes Cloud Provider v2), performing deployment in regard of Cloud Provider constraints and deployment best practices.
+These strategies implementations are tightly coupled with the Cloud Provider in use (here: Kubernetes Cloud Provider v2), performing deployment in regard of Cloud Provider constraints and deployment's best practices.

 ### Exercise
 We will modify the **backend-dev** to use the Highlander built-in strategy.